 - Financial connections.
 These can include consultancy relationships, equity ownership employment contracts, other perks such as payments for travel and speaking engagements, and insurance fund investments (where the fund participant has some control over investment in certain financially interested companies).
 Identify the organization with whom a potential conflict arises and the extent of the connection/financial involvement.

 - Amount of financial interest.
-Many journals and institutional review boards require disclosure of exact amounts of any financial support received.
+Many journals and institutional review boards require disclosure of the exact amounts of any financial support received.
 The financial support does not have to have been directly invested in the research project discussed in the manuscript.
 When a sponsor might be seen to have a vested interest in the outcome of a study, all financial contributions should be disclosed.
 Additionally, a statement that the financial contributions have been reviewed and approved by a conflict of interest or ethics committee would improve transparency and dispel doubts regarding the impact of the financial interest on the research project.

 - Nonfinancial connections.
 This category can include personal connections (family, partnership, etc.), political connections, and academic relationship.
 Identify the source of the connection and the extent of the potential interest.